vrnaik/docker/README.md

 ```sh
 docker stop D7 //  stops the running contailner, put only two chars of containerID
 ```
 > Note: we can put container name also instead of container id.
-All running container info is shown by using `docker ps` command
+All running container info is shown by using `docker ps` command. <br />
 ---

 ```sh